Neutis/neutis-docs/docs/connectivity/usb-serial.md

 ## USB-Serial connection

-Neutis devboard has a soldered out USB-Serial converted.
+Neutis devboard has a soldered out USB-Serial converter.
 So you won't need a separate device to see the output.
 In order to enable it put a jumper on UART pins (`URX0` and `UTX0`).

 ![jumpers_on_uart_pins](../../img/connectivity/jumpers_on_uart_pins.png)